ResQ-Health/Resq-client/memory-bank/activeContext.md

 - **Layout Alignment**: Updating `Layout.tsx` to enforce global constraints (`px-16`, `max-w-[1440px]`).
 - **Full-width Elements**: Adjusting `PatientLayout` to maintain full-width borders while aligning content with the global layout.
 - **Footer Visibility**: Hiding the footer on authentication pages (Sign Up, Sign In, Verification) for a cleaner flow.
+- **Support Page**: Added a dedicated Support page and linked it from relevant areas.

 ### 🔧 **Technical Implementation**